 As you can see from the graph below, 50.8% of the mentions were from Twitter, followed by Web.

-Furthermore, Tesla caught interest and sparked the conversation all over the world.
+Furthermore, Tesla caught the interest and sparked conversation all over the world.
 As expected, it was predominately discussed in the USA with the number of mentions going up to 211,542, followed by Spain (21,347), Italy (17,725), and Russia (17,679).

 The new Model 3 was also discussed a lot, with the number of mentions reaching over 24,000.
 As you can see from the chart below, people had overall positive reactions to the new Tesla car.
-There was 61.9% of positive mentions and 38.1% negative mentions.
+There were 61.9% of positive mentions and 38.1% negative mentions.

 The moment you catch yourself considering a base Model 3 because it’s too good of a deal to pass up!

 Both of our Nissan Leafs had less than 80 miles of range and cost $39,000+!#Tesla #LikeTesla #Model3 #ModelX #ModelS pic.twitter.com/uPB2bKCeEA

 — It’s Kim Java (@ItsKimJava) March 1, 2019

 I’m so excited about what Tesla is doing.
 Analysts can’t model it.
 It’s never been done.
 A mass market.
 Direct to consumer. #EV car company. $35k for a sweet black Tesla model 3.
 Cant believe the day has come.
 Here is why… production continues to improve. $tsla pic.twitter.com/am7HTc6mWC

 From founding in 2004, Tesla’s goal was a mass market electric car.
 Today we bring the world’s best and safest car at the long awaited $35k price.
 Thk you to everyone who rooted for & supported us on this incredible journey.
 We’re just getting started 👊 https://t.co/RP1JnZRFRK

 The news was covered by major news outlets such as BBC News, CNN, The New York Times, Reuters, and many more.